MariaPSegarra/M2P_Green_Umbrella/README.md

 Same both for both and one workd and the other didn't.
 I finally separated the JS funtions and put them on different files and it all worked well.

+* After deployment all css "broke"
+* Also I've problems rendering the maps.
+Even though I authorised the new deployment URL.

 ## Deployment

 I used [Gitpod](https://gitpod.io/) during the whole project.
+For both development and deployment.
+The project is live and hosted in Github pages.